erlang/otp/lib/kernel/doc/guides/socket_usage.md

 ### Verbose Mutex Names

+The 'socket' nif uses several mutex(s).
+Specifically, two for each socket; One for read and one for write.
+These mutex(s) are named as: esock.r[FD] & and esock.w[FD] (where FD is the file descriptor).
+Example: esock.r[10].
+This is not normally a problem, but in some uses cases, it can become a bottleneck.
+Therefor these name can be simplified to just e.g. "esock.r".
+(that is, all read mutex(s) have the same "name").

-The use of verbose mutex names (in the 'socket' nif) can be explicitly enabled and disabled:
+The use of these verbose mutex names (in the 'socket' nif) can be explicitly enabled and disabled:

 ```text
 --enable-esock-verbose-mtx-names (default) | --disable-esock-verbose-mtx-names